 Comments are due July 16th.
 Additionally, public comment is possible at the Fall Committee Action Hearings.
 The results of the Group A Hearings will be revisited during the Group A Public Comment Hearings, October 24-31, 2018 in Richmond Virginia.
 See: Complete 2018 Group A Schedule.

 We keep the entire ICC suite on the standing agenda of our weekly Open Door Teleconference — every Wednesday, 11 AM Eastern Time.
 Click here to log in.
+We have also set aside Thursday, July 12th, 11:00 AM online Markup Session to collaborate with others in the education facilities industry.

 Category: Architectural, Facility Asset Management, Space Planning